 We eventually came to the former site of Crescent City.
-Crescent had been a logging town, providing fuel for the steam powered ships running on Lake Michigan.
-It had a lumber mill, saloon, hotel and barber shop; but nothing really remains of it today.
-There is a maze of trails leading to former Crescent site and to the curved beach for which the town was named.
+Crescent had been a logging town, providing fuel for the steam-powered ships running on Lake Michigan.
+It had a lumber mill, saloon, hotel, and barbershop; but nothing really remains of it today.
+There is a maze of trails leading to the former Crescent site and to the curved beach for which the town was named.
 There are many camping opportunities here by following those trails, but be careful not to get too turned around.

 Crescent Beach is beautiful and a great place to swim.
 Just be careful when entering the water, as it can be shockingly cold and you do not want to cramp up after a day of hiking.

 The next day, we headed north on what used to be the rail line for the logging train.
-Eventually the trail heads east passed Davenport Camp and Stormer Camp.
+Eventually, the trail heads east past Davenport Camp and Stormer Camp.
 When we got to the Pole Bridge, we had a choice: either to head left towards Lake Michigan or right towards the inland lake.